jreisinger/jreisinger.github.io/cv.md

 Sr. Linux Systems Specialist
 at Eset [Bratislava, 2015 - 2016]

-* Administering Linux servers and related technologies.
+* Administering Linux servers and services running on top of them (ex.
+MySQL, Posffix).
-* Implementing a configuration management tool.
+* Implementing a configuration management tool and some other DevOps patterns (like infrastructure as code, automated testing).
-* Learning Python.

 System and Network Administrator at Institute of Science and Technology Austria [Vienna, 2013 - 2015]